Pax-World/CreativesCompetition/README.md

 # pax.world Creatives Competition
 Pax.world is hosting our Creatives Competition open to 3D artists of all skill levels.
 Your goal, should you choose to accept, is to utilize a scene from our world and use your imagination to create something out of this world.
 Inspiration from music, cinema, literature, nature, fashion, gaming, and education are all welcome.
 A winner will be chosen at the end of the two-week competition period with the first-place winner receiving a highly limited availability plot of land within our metaverse world.
-All that is required to participate is access to the free software's Blender or Unity.
+All that is required to participate is access to the free softwares Blender or Unity.

 ##  about pax.world ##